ashlander/protoargs/README.rst

 ..

-Now go directly to specific manuals by clicking cppdoc_, pythondoc_, rustdoc_ or godock_ for the in-code usage.
+Now go directly to specific manuals by clicking cppdoc_, pythondoc_, rustdoc_ or godoc_ for the in-code usage.

 License
 =======